Real Name: Erik Gelden

 First Appearance: Daredevil I#133 (May, 1976)

-(Daredevil I#133 (fb) BTS) - Mind-Wave was a criminal; he plundered several countries using his powers.
-During one of his theft, he met Uri Geller in Europe.
-Geller couldn't stop him.
+(Daredevil I#133 (fb) - BTS) - His origins unrevealed, Mind-Wave was a criminal who plundered several countries using his telepathic powers.
+During one of his robberies somewhere in Europe, he was confronted by mentalist Uri Geller; but Geller was unable to stop him.
+Mind-Wave eventually made his way to the United States.

 (Captain America: Marvels Snapshots#1) - Daredevil's battle with Mind-Wave was noticed by civilians across the city.

-Mindwave in his resurrection outfit (Punisher VII#5) - Aided by Dormammu's dark magic, the Hood resurrected Mind-Wave along with several other of Scourge's victims to fight the Punisher.
+(Punisher VII#5) - Aided by Dormammu's dark magic, the Hood resurrected Mind-Wave, along with several other of Scourge's victims, to fight the Punisher.

-(Punisher VII#6) - The Hood addressed the assembled villains (including Mind-Wave) who had been resurrected to kill the Punisher, warning them that failure to do so would leave them dead again after 30 days, but lying to them that it was the Punisher disguised as Scourge who had killed them.
+(Punisher VII#6) - The Hood addressed the assembled villains (including Mind-Wave) who had been resurrected, and ordered them to kill the Punisher--he warned them that failure to do so would leave them dead again after 30 days, and he lied to them that it was the Punisher disguised as Scourge who had killed them.
 Each one resurrected had been augmented, armed and costumed by the Hood.
-After the crimelord left, Mind-Wave revealed his insecurity about himself, thinking himself a nobody.
+After the crimelord left, Mind-Wave revealed his insecurity about himself, thinking himself to be a nobody.

-(Punisher VII#7) - Mind-Wave sat at a table with Mirage, Cyclone and Firebrand playing cards and making jokes about Microchip.
+(Punisher VII#7) - Mind-Wave sat at a table, playing cards with Mirage, Cyclone and Firebrand, and making jokes about Microchip.
 Letha and Lascivious then arrived; Letha asserted herself by briefly mind-controlling Cyclone to fight Mind-Wave.

 (Punisher VII#8) - With Mirage's help, Mind-Wave was disguised as one of the (1980s era) Avengers (possibly Iron Man) as part of an elaborate masquerade to engage the Punisher, but the vigilante saw past the ruse and incapacitated him.
-The Punisher quickly set him as a trap with a grenade.
-Fearful and badly injured, he warned the others as they approached, but was incinerated in the blast.
+The Punisher quickly set Mind-Wave as a booby-trap with a grenade--fearful and badly injured, he warned the others as they approached, but was incinerated in the blast.

-It should be noted that the Mind-Wave that was shot by Scourge (and appeared in a head-shot in the OHOTMU Book of the Dead under "Scourge's Victims" was wearing one of the Esper-Ts' helmets, not the helmet worn by Mind-Wave himself.
-I'm theorizing then that there is the possibility that this was not Mind-Wave who was present at the Bar With No Name, but one of his agents, sent in his place (or even trying to steal his identity).
-Perhaps the real Mind-Wave smelled a trap. --Madison Carter
+It should be noted that the Mind-Wave that was shot by Scourge (and appeared in a head-shot in the OHOTMU Book of the Dead under "Scourge's Victims") was wearing one of the Esper-Ts' helmets, not the helmet worn by Mind-Wave himself.
+I'm theorizing then that there is the possibility that this was not Mind-Wave who was present at the Bar With No Name, but one of his henchmen sent in his place (or even trying to steal his identity).
+Perhaps the real Mind-Wave smelled a trap.

 Another theory on this topic: Maybe Mind-Wave's actual telepathy helmet was destroyed in the fight with Daredevil and Geller, and he was just wearing one of his Esper-T's helmets because it was all he had.
 That would also explain how someone who had been a successful criminal internationally could end up as a no-name third-rater at a meeting for losers - he didn't even have any powers anymore.